 THERAPEUTIC FOCUS

-We are focused exclusively on diseases known to be caused by the abnormal behavior of B-cells, including all forms of B-cell non-Hodgkin’s lymphoma (NHL), chronic lymphocytic leukemia (CLL), and autoimmune disorders like multiple sclerosis (MS).
+We are focused on diseases known to be caused by the abnormal behavior of B-cells, with a particular focus in autoimmune disorders like multiple sclerosis (MS).

 WHAT ARE B-CELLS?